Category

 Acceptance: I say to myself, look, if you really want the ice cream you can have it in the morning.
 No problem.
 But when I ask myself if I want to be a size 8 or eat massive bowls of ice cream, it’s no contest.
 My wonderful grandma used to say, “in every life a little rain must fall, my darling.”

-And so, keeping our smart eating lifestyle in mind as we proceed, knowing which stage of grief we’re in can only strengthen our smart eating lifestyle.
+And so, keeping our Smart Eating Lifestyle in mind as we proceed, knowing which stage of grief we’re in can only strengthen our trek up the Matterhorn (losing/preserving after age fifty)..

 Pearl Two